pancudaniel7/go-restful-api-example/README.md

 go run main.go
 ```

-This will start the application on <default port, e.g., :8080>.
+This will start the application on <default port. :8080>.
 You can access the API
 at `http://localhost:8080`.

 ## Using the Postman Collection